 In case data are smooth, manifolds compact, measures positive, maps one-to-one and the solution of Monge's problem unique, the question of the smoothness of that solution was addressed in the landmark paper [13].
 In that case, restricting Monge's problem to diffeomorphisms becomes a natural ansatz.
 Doing so, the use of differential geometry and the calculus of variations enables one to bypass the general optimal transportation approach and figure out directly some basic features of the solution map.
 Such a variational heuristics goes back to [1] and was elaborated stepwise in [9, 19, 4, 18, 7] (see also [4]).
-In the present note, we take a new step in that elaboration.
+In the present note, we take a new step in that elaboration, by differentiating twice the total cost functional in order to express a minimum condition, not just a stationary one.

-^{2000} MSC: 53A45, 58D05, 58E99; Key-words: Monge problem, minimizing diffeomorphism, c-potential, c-Hessian positivity, c-convexity
+^{2000~}MSC: 53A45, 58D05, 58E99; Key-words: Monge problem, minimizing diffeomorphism, c-potential, second order variation, c-Hessian positivity, c-convexity